Welcome to East Norfolk CAMRA's Good Beer Guide Selection Website.

 Surveys should be completed as soon as possible, and must be completed by the end of February 2021.

-Scores can be submitted in person at the February Branch meeting, held at tbd on March 1st, 2019 at 8pm.
+Scores were submitted in person at the February Branch meeting, held at tbd on March 1st, 2019 at 8pm.

 Within a week or so of scoring closing.